-This Whole30 Teriyaki Chicken and Broccoli is a simple and delicious dinner idea, inspired by traditional Japanese teriyaki chicken dishes.
-The teriyaki sauce in this dish is full of flavour and made with coconut aminos so it's also paleo and gluten free.
+This is the best Whole30 teriyaki chicken and broccoli recipe!
+The healthy homemade teriyaki sauce on this stir fry is full of flavour and made with coconut aminos so it's also paleo and gluten free.
 This recipe makes great leftovers and is perfect for meal prep.

 - The teriyaki sauce is so incredibly tasty and because it's made with coconut aminos it's soy free and gluten free!